 Chem-MAP® is a ZDHC approved verification system which analyses and authenticates supplied chemical formulations for leather, textiles and synthetic materials according to the ZDHC MRSL: A tool developed by ZDHC to achieve the objective of eliminating the use of hazardous chemicals in manufacturing.

 Chem-MAP® consists of three programmes that engage and meet the needs of chemical suppliers (c-MAP Programme), manufacturers (m-MAP Programme), brands and retailers (b-MAP Programme) as well as MRSL Testing for chemical companies and manufacturers.

 To successfully prevent harmful chemicals from entering the supply chain, responsible chemical management begins with chemical companies.

-Chem-MAP® provides certification of chemical companies through completion of the c-MAP Programme as well as the opportunity to gain ZDHC Conformance Level 1/Level 3.
+Chem-MAP® provides certification of chemical companies through completion of the c-MAP Programme as well as the opportunity to gain ZDHC Conformance Version 2, Level 1, 2 &3.

 c-MAP consists of three modules: